top of page

 Hi, I'm Subhashish Chatterjee, the human behind Traveler Talez.

-Travel, for me, has never been an occasional escape.
-It has been a constant presence from the very beginning.
+Travel has never been an occasional escape for me.
+It has remained a constant from the beginning.
 As an infant, I undertook an 800-kilometre journey with my family.
-That early movement set the tone for a life shaped by movement.
+That early movement set the direction for a life shaped by travel.

 My father’s transferable job meant growing up across different regions of India, absorbing landscapes, cultures, and ways of life along the way.

-Travel was never about ticking destinations.
-I was always drawn to landscapes, mountains, forests, coastlines, and places where the environment shapes daily life.
+Travel never revolved around ticking off destinations.
+I moved toward landscapes, mountains, forests, coastlines, and places where the environment shapes daily life.

 Breathtaking view of Rabindranath Tagore Beach in Karwar, Karnataka, captured during a first solo trip—showcasing the pristine golden sands, serene Arabian Sea coastline, and lush coconut groves of the Konkan region.
 Ideal for travel photography enthusiasts, solo travelers, and beach lovers seeking tranquil escapes in India.
 Trending keywords: Tagore Beach Karwar, Konkan beaches, solo travel India, Karnataka tourism, sunset photography, hidden gems, best beaches in Karnataka, Arabian Sea, scenic beach destinations, travel inspiration, Rabindranath Tagore Beach, Karwar tourist attractions, must-visit Indian beaches, peaceful beach getaways, adventure travel in Karnataka.

-The pandemic years brought an unexpected pause.
-Living alone in Mumbai for months, I redirected that time into studying photography in depth.
-Books, long-form learning, and sustained practice shaped my approach.
+In 2020, the pandemic introduced a pause.
+Living alone in Mumbai for months, I redirected that time into studying photography through books, long-form material, and sustained practice.

 Panoramic view of Spiti Valley, Himachal Pradesh, showcasing dramatic Himalayan landscapes with rugged mountains, deep gorges, and vibrant skies—captured during golden hour, perfect for landscape photography inspiration.
 Features iconic locations like Key Monastery, Chandratal Lake, and Langza Village, renowned for their breathtaking vistas and unique high-altitude desert scenery.
 Trending keywords: Spiti Valley landscape photography, Himachal Pradesh travel, best photo spots Spiti, Himalayan adventure, Spiti Valley road trip, scenic mountain views, Key Monastery, Chandratal Lake, Langza Village, Kaza, Indian Himalayas, nature photography, travel inspiration, top photography destinations India, vivid landscapes, Spiti Valley tour, untouched natural beauty, adventure travel, Spiti Valley photo tour, must-visit places in Himachal Pradesh, Spiti Valley golden hour, Spiti Valley trekking, Spiti Valley wildlife, Spiti Valley astrophotography

-By 2021, I entered a digital nomad phase, combining travel with consulting work across technology, AI, and strategy.
-Travel and work no longer existed as separate pursuits.
+By 2021, I entered a digital nomad phase, combining travel with consulting across technology, AI, and strategy.
+Travel and work no longer operated as separate pursuits.
 Each informed the other.

 A regal Asiatic Lion rests on golden forest turf in Gir National Park, Gujarat, captured head-on during a summer afternoon—one of the finest wildlife images from a second Gir safari, made exceptionally sharp and detailed with the Nikon Z8’s advanced 45.7MP sensor, high-speed burst rate, and animal eye autofocus.
 The photo highlights the lion’s expressive gaze, rich tawny mane, and the sunlit textures of Gir’s unique deciduous landscape, representing the best of Indian wildlife photography.
 Trending keywords: Asiatic Lion Gir National Park, Nikon Z8 wildlife photography, sharp lion portrait, summer safari India, best cameras for wildlife, Gir lion photography, animal eye autofocus Nikon Z8, Gujarat wildlife tourism, high-resolution wildlife images, Indian big cats, Nikon Z8 review for wildlife, golden hour animal photography, Gir National Park summer, second trip to Gir, top wildlife destinations India, Nikon Z8 image quality, wildlife photography inspiration, endangered species India

-I use AI to assist with research, structure, and clarity, particularly for guides and itineraries.
+During this phase, I used AI to support research, fact validation, and planning.
+It helps test assumptions, organise material, and improve clarity during writing.
 Field experience, observation, and judgement continue to drive every piece of work.

 In May 2025, I shifted to working full-time on Traveler Talez.
-This marked a deliberate move from a personal archive to a structured editorial platform.
+This marked a transition from a personal archive to a structured editorial platform.

-The site now follows a hub-and-spoke model, where long-form journeys form the foundation and feed into Quick Guides, Itineraries, and Behind the Shot narratives.
+Long-form journeys form the foundation and connect to Quick Guides, Itineraries, and Behind the Shot narratives.

 bottom of page